samuelcolvin/email-forward/README.md

 # docker-postfix-forward

-email forwarding with a tiny alpine linux docker image running postfix.
+Email forwarding with a tiny alpine linux docker image running postfix.

+Logs are sent to CloudWatch using dockers log drivers so you have a record of email activity.

+I use this image to forward emails from domains I own to my gmail inbox, running on a t2.nano instance it costs $4.60/mo all in.

 ## Settings